karim-abdel/karim-abdel.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-**I am applying for PhD positions for the Fall 2025 intake!
-I was recently awarded the [Cooperative AI PhD Fellowship](https://www.cooperativeai.com/phd-fellowship/2025), which will support with complete funding my PhD in its entire duration.
-Feel free to reach out if you would like to chat!**

 Hi, I'm Karim!
 I am an MSc student at the University of Amsterdam.
+Currently, I am an intern at the **[Center of Human Compatible AI, UC Berkeley](https://humancompatible.ai/)**, working on assistance games, changing preferences, and influence incentives in Human-AI alignment.
+At CHAI, I am supervised by [Micah Carroll](https://micahcarroll.github.io/) and [Anand Siththaranjan](https://anands29.github.io/).

-Currently, I am an intern at the **[Krueger AI Safety Lab](https://www.kasl.ai/), [University of Cambridge](https://www.cam.ac.uk/),** working on Goal Misgeneralization and Unsupervised Environment Design supervised by [Michael Dennis](https://www.michaeldennis.ai/), [Usman Anwar](https://uzman-anwar.github.io/) and [David Krueger](https://davidscottkrueger.com/).
+In the summer of 2024, I was an intern at the **[Krueger AI Safety Lab](https://www.kasl.ai/), [University of Cambridge](https://www.cam.ac.uk/),** working on Goal Misgeneralization and Unsupervised Environment Design supervised by [Michael Dennis](https://www.michaeldennis.ai/), [Usman Anwar](https://uzman-anwar.github.io/) and [David Krueger](https://davidscottkrueger.com/).

-Starting in January 2025, I will be a research intern at the **[Center of Human Compatible AI, UC Berkeley](https://humancompatible.ai/)**, working on preference learning, changing preferences, and influence incentives of assistive AI systems.
-At CHAI, I will be supervised by [Micah Carroll](https://micahcarroll.github.io/) and [Anand Siththaranjan](https://anands29.github.io/).

-I am broadly interested in topics at the intersection of **Multi-Agent AI systems**, **Reinforcement Learning**, **AI alignment**, **Game Theory**, and **Cooperative AI**.
+I am broadly interested in topics at the intersection of **AI Safety**, **Multi-Agent systems**,**Game Theory**, **Reinforcement Learning** and **Cooperative AI**.

 Before my MSc, I graduated with a BSc in Mathematics and Computer Science for AI from [Bocconi University](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/).
 I was advised by [Marek Elias](https://elias.ba30.eu/), working on algorithms with predictions and theory of algorithms.
 Our [paper]() has been accepted at [ICLR 2024](https://iclr.cc/).
 During my BSc, I spent the Spring '23 semester at [Georgia Tech](https://www.gatech.edu/), supported with a full-ride scolarship.

+**I am applying for PhD positions for the Fall 2025 intake!
+I was recently awarded the [Cooperative AI PhD Fellowship](https://www.cooperativeai.com/phd-fellowship/2025), which will support with complete funding my PhD in its entire duration.
+Feel free to reach out if you would like to chat!**

 If you are interested in working together, have a quick chat, or anything else, please reach out!
 You can e-mail me at karim dot abdel dot sadek at student dot uva dot nl.